Anne Vegter

-Anne Vegter (born 31 December 1958, Delfzijl) is a Dutch poet, playwright and writer of children's literature.
+Anne Vegter (born 31 December 1958, Delfzijl) is a Dutch poet, playwright, and writer of children's literature.
 She is the first woman to hold the position of Dichter des Vaderlands (Dutch Poet Laureate).

 Early life

 Vegter attended a gymnasium in Drachten and Epe.
 She studied art history and pedagogy in at the Academie voor Expressie door Woord en Gebaar in Utrecht in the late seventies.
 In 1976, she worked in a psychiatric institution.
 In 1977, she was diagnosed with multiple sclerosis.

 Career

 Poetry and writing

-In 1989, she published her first children's book De dame en de neushoorn with illustrations by Geerten Ten Bosch.
+In 1989, Vegter published her first children's book De dame en de neushoorn with illustrations by Geerten Ten Bosch.
 For this book they were awarded the Woutertje Pieterse Prijs in 1990.
 The main characters in this book were first introduced in the children's magazine St. Kitts van de Bovenwindse.
 In 1991, she was nominated for the AKO-Literatuurprijs for her children's book Verse bekken! which was also illustrated by Ten Bosch.
 Vegter continued her collaboration with Ten Bosch for her book Harries hoofdingang (1999) as well as Sprookjes van de planeet aarde (2006).
 The latter book was illustrated by both Geerten Ten Bosch and her sister Judith Ten Bosch.
 Both sisters participated in the Biennial of Illustration Bratislava in 2007 to exhibit their illustrations in this book.

-In 1991, she published her first poetry book Het veerde.
+In 1991, Vegter published her first poetry book Het veerde.

-In 1996, she made her debut as playwright with Het recht op fatsoen.
+In 1996, Vegter made her debut as playwright with Het recht op fatsoen.
 In 2005, she won the Taalunie Toneelschrijfprijs together with Anna Enquist and Antoine Uitdehaag for the play Struisvogels op de Coolsingel about the German bombing of Rotterdam in 1940.
 The play consists of seven monologues dedicated to seven people who have died during the bombardment.
 The play was published as a book in 2009.

 In 2004, she received the Anna Blaman Prijs for her entire oeuvre.
 In January 2012, she received the Awater Poëzieprijs 2011 for her poetry book Eiland berg gletsjer which she also illustrated herself.